alwil/best-code-practices/reproducibility.md

 How confident do you feel?

 **We need to do more to inspire trust**
-- The code is correct (and I have made ti easy for you/someone to check)
+- The code is correct (and I have made it easy for you/someone to check)
 - My workflow is robust
 - My workflow _itself_ is accessible, and I will be guiding you through it.